Elite Forces of Malaysia: Crime Investigation Departments

-Each CID operates its own elite tactical unit that provides specialised support for operations specific to its department's focus.
+Each CID maintains its own tactical capabilities to provide specialised support for operations specific to its mandate.

 Special Firearms Operations Units

-The Special Firearms Operations Units (SFO), or Unit Operasi Bersenjata Khas in Malay, are specialised teams of armed policemen trained to provide SWAT-level and tactical firearm support to all three CIDs.
-These units are tasked with handling high-risk operations for the CIDs, such as raids, armed interventions, and apprehending dangerous criminals.
-SFO teams consist of regular police officers and detectives who undergo additional training in tactical firearms, including Close Quarters Battle (CQB) and small-unit raid techniques.
+The Special Firearms Operations Units (abbr.: SFOU; Unit Operasi Bersenjata Khas) are specialised teams of armed personnel trained to provide tactical firearm support to all three CIDs.
+Tasked with high-risk interventions, their responsibilities include armed raids and the apprehension of dangerous suspects.
+SFOU teams are composed of regular officers and detectives who undergo advanced training in tactical firearms, close quarters battle (CQB), and small-unit tactics.
+A notable example is the D-14 SFOU, which manages operations specifically related to organised crime.

-The SFO was established as the successor to the disbanded special operations units of the Criminal Investigation Department (CID), which included the Special Task Force on Organised Crime (STAFOC), the Special Tactical Intelligence Narcotics Group (STING), and the Special Task Force for Anti-Vice, Gaming, and Gangsterism (STAGG).
-These units were dissolved in 2018, and SFO now carries forward their missions with enhanced operational security and capabilities.
+The SFOU was established as the successor to several disbanded specialised units, including the Special Task Force on Organised Crime (STAFOC), the Special Tactical Intelligence Narcotics Group (STING), and the Special Task Force for Anti-Vice, Gaming, and Gangsterism (STAGG).
+These units were dissolved in 2018, and the SFOU now integrates their mission sets with enhanced operational security.
+The SFOU is considered the Malaysian equivalent of the Specialist Firearms Command (SCO19) of the Metropolitan Police Service in the United Kingdom.